iandrosov/iandrosov.github.io/_posts/2017-08-20-Test-LEX-Component.md

 Simple one method that calls `forgotPassword` methods, checks user validity and redirects user to page with a message to check email and reset password.

-This method has following unit test code that tests this class ot provide code coverage.
+This method has following unit test code that tests this class to provide code coverage.

 ```
 @IsTest(SeeAllData = true)